soundwrightpro/FRUITY-NILA/README.md

 #### What's new since v4.3.5
 * improved functionality with the 4D encoder and the Plugin Picker
+* volume and pan control in Channel Settings Window
 * double click 4D button for new functionality; temporarily taking the place of a single click. single click currently disabled for future features
 * install method
 * first stable version - all known bugs that result in a crash have been removed